lshippy/db-observability-demo/README.md

 GRANT PROCESS, REPLICATION CLIENT ON *.* TO 'db-o11y'@'%';
 GRANT SELECT ON performance_schema.* TO 'db-o11y'@'%';
 GRANT SELECT ON mysql.* TO 'db-o11y'@'%';

+# Grant SELECT on Grafana database (required for schema_details collector to monitor Grafana's database structure)
+GRANT SELECT ON grafana.* TO 'db-o11y'@'%';
 GRANT UPDATE ON performance_schema.setup_consumers TO 'db-o11y'@'%';

 FLUSH PRIVILEGES;